poudel/harmonique/example/source/hello-world.md

 ---
 title: Hello World
-description: A personal static blog generator
+description: A personal static site generator for a simple blog
 date: 2018-01-01
 location: Kathmandu, Nepal
 draft: false
 ---

-This could be the introduction I was hoping for.
+## Introduction

+`harmonique` is a personal static site generator for a simple blog.

+### Code

+Here we learn the famous hello world.

 ```python
 def hello_world():